kh40sx/infoset/examples/etc/README.md

 ```
 $ bin/toolbox.py poll --directory etc/
 ```

+## Creating Web Pages for All Devices
+Update, Infoset is now using Flask!
+Pagemaker is no longer neccessary, run `python server.py` and navigate to [localhost:5000](http://localhost:5000) to acess the web interface.

+Your webserver will now be able to access the newest HTML in `$WEB_DIRECTORY`.

 # Next Steps
 There are many dragons to slay and kingdoms to conquer!